Walking in London

 Walking is a popular recreational activity in London, despite traffic congestion.
 There are many streets that provide interesting walks, especially within historic central London.
 In addition there are attractive commons, parks, canals, and disused railway tracks that provide space for walks.
 This includes Wimbledon Common, Epping Forest, Hampstead Heath, and the eight Royal Parks: Hyde Park, Regent's Park, Richmond Park, etc. In recent years access to canals and rivers, including the Regent's Canal, and the River Thames has been greatly improved, and as well a number of long-distance walking routes have been created that link green spaces.

 Streets

-Russell Square, Bloomsbury, London.
-Such London squares are important green oasis in Central London.
+Russell Square in Bloomsbury.
+The city's public squares are important green areas in Central London.

 Literary walkers

 There have been a number of writers who have written about their experiences of walking the streets of London, including Charles Dickens, in his essay "Night Walks", Henry James, in "London", and Virginia Woolf in "Street Haunting: A London Adventure" (1930).

 E. M. Forster wrote about walking in London in his essay "London is a Muddle", commenting that he "used to loathe London when I was young".
 However, according to Anthony Lake, by 1937, when he wrote this essay, "he had found a way of liking it, and he had done that by walking around it".
 It was "idyllic corners of parks and spots of green within the metropolis" that were important for him, where "the rural world has re-asserted itself".

 John Gay's 1716 satirical poem "Trivia, or The Art of Walking the Streets of London" describes the perils of walking London's streets at that time.
 It takes its name from the "Goddess of crossroads", Diana Trivia.